aleksuss/tx-generator/README.md

 tx-generator --service_id 1024 --api node_hostname1:port1 --api node_hostnameN:portN --count 10000 --seed 1 --timeout 10 create-wallets
 ```

+- `--servie_id` - service identifier.
+- `--api` - IP address or hostname and port of the node.
+This parameter is repeatable.
+- `--count` - number of transactions.
+- `--seed` - seed for key pairs generating.
+- `--timeout` is optional parameter.
+It sets a timeout between sending transactions
+in microseconds.

 #### Transfer funds between created wallets

 ```bash
 tx-generator --service_id 1024 --api node_hostname1:port1 --api node_hostnameN:portN --count 20000 --seed 1000 transfer --wallets-count 10000 --wallets-seed 1
 ```

-- `--wallets-count` should be equal to `--count` and `--wallets-seed` to
+- `--wallets-count` should be equal to `--count` from `create_wallets` stage.
-- `--seed` respectively from `create-wallets` subcommand.
+- `--wallets-seed` should be equal to `--seed` from `create_wallets` stage.
-- `--timeout` is optional parameter.
-It sets a timeout between sending
-transactions in microseconds.

 You should pass node's hostnames which should receive transactions.